GummiCode/nasa-image-api/README.md

 - The outstanding tests detailed above (for the getImages controller and SearchInput component) need to be written and validated.
 - Add media queries to make the app look better on mobile devices.
-- Display an image description overlayed on an image when the mouse cursor hovers over it.
-The required data is already includes in the parsed image data provided by getImages so this step just requires appropriate modification/addition of some aesthetic components.
 - Make the rendered images clickable, and display an enlarged version of the clicked image over the viewport.
 Include a close button to return the user to the homepage.

 ---